 2. Some markets are inherently more amenable to SFR growth due to density and layout

 Suburban and exurban areas are prime for SFR and BTR development, and those are exactly the areas employees have moved to since the onset of Covid.
 Marti shared that 70% of Greystar’s SFR properties have at least 3 bedrooms, which requires more space and less density.

 3. Operations and maintenance are different for SFR compared to MFR

-Technology and longer tenant tenure has allowed SFR neighborhoods to run effectively with fewer office staff than required by a conventional MFR property.
+New technology and longer tenant tenure has allowed SFR neighborhoods to run effectively with fewer office staff than required by a conventional MFR property.
 For example, potential residents may use self-guided tour software instead of meeting with a leasing agent.
-Maintenance staff needs are different as well; as SFR residents tend to stay longer, there are fewer opportunities to repair units between tenants.
+Maintenance staff needs are different as well; as SFR residents tend to stay longer, there is less need to repair units between tenants.

 Galen pointed out that these factors also present challenges such as getting to economies of scale and creating effective operations processes, which could interfere with the success of new projects.